Build a Self-Replicating Program (Quine)

 Where:

-is any inputf
+- x is any input

-is a computable function that takes the program and input as arguments
+- f is a computable function that takes the program and input as arguments

 This is mind-bending because it suggests that programs can reference themselves in a meaningful way!

-Second Form — The Quine Theorem
+Second Form—The Quine Theorem

 Building on the first form, we can deduce a more specific and powerful statement: